MrPunyapal/livewire-chat-app/README.md

 - Designed Chats UI and moved it into component
 - Added some tests to make sure everything is going right.

+### 5th Oct
+- Added a Select component
+- Added a create room feature
+- Added a switch room feature
+- Added tests for the new features
+- Some minor refactoring

 More updates to come...